bitrise-io/devcenter/_articles/tutorials/deploy/deploy-apps-to-deploygate-from-bitrise.md

 menu:
   deployment-tutorials:
     weight: 4
-    title: Deploy apps to Deploygate from Bitrise
+    title: Deploy apps to DeployGate from Bitrise

 ---
 # What is DeployGate?